 - Provide prospects with an audio CD on private lending.

-You must give each lender a disclosure statement that covers what your business is doing, how the lenders money is secured, used and paid back.
-The disclosure statement covers details on the company, you and your real estate program and more.
-The lender should sign that they received the disclosure statement but that is all they sign.
-Now at the luncheon and in the audio business card I do have a form that they can fill out letting me know how much they want to loan but it is not a commitment.
-It just lets me know where there head is on loaning money.
+You must give each lender a disclosure statement that covers what your business is doing, and how the lender’s money is secured, used and paid back.
+The disclosure statement covers details on the company, you, your real estate program and more.
+The lender should sign off on their acceptance of the disclosure statement, but that is all they sign. <br /><br />At the luncheons and in the audio business card I do have a form that prospective lenders can fill out to let me know how much they want to loan.
+But it is not a commitment.
+What it does is let me know where their head is on loaning money.
 My agreement with my lenders is a handshake.

 I have my closing agent draw up the paperwork.
 In Ohio, we can close with an attorney and that is what I do.

-The deed and that’s notarized and recorded.
+The deed.
+And that’s notarized and recorded.
 We also have a copy of the promissory note and the Hazard Insurance policy too.